-USC students and Five Points patrons have reported being illegally drugged at Cotton Gin, Pavlov’s Bar and Jake’s of Columbia during the fall 2020 semester.
+USC students and Five Points patrons reported being illegally drugged at Cotton Gin, Pavlov’s Bar and Jake’s of Columbia during the fall 2020 semester.

 “We took [shots], and about five, 10 minutes later, I just got this wave come over me.
 It didn’t really feel like I was drunk.
 I just felt so weird, and it was a feeling I had never felt before,” a second-year biochemistry student said about her experience in Cotton Gin on Oct.
 29.

 Columbia Police Department Public Information Officer Jennifer Timmons provided The Daily Gamecock with three incident reports, which were partially redacted to not reveal the names of the victims or the perpetrators, dated Oct.
 13, Nov.
 14 and Nov.
 23, 2020.

 In the incident reports, two victims said they felt nauseous, dizzy and then vomited and blacked out.
 A third victim lost consciousness in Jake’s of Columbia and woke up in the emergency room.
 At the time the Oct.
 13 incident report was filed, the victim was awaiting a blood test to confirm if there was MDMA, a common date-rape drug, in her system.

 “The Columbia Police Department (CPD) is conducting an on-going investigation regarding the allegations that are at this time, unsubstantiated,” Timmons said in an email.